shakyasarthak/Time-Series-Forecasting-Using-XGBoost/README.md

 1. **Data Cleaning**: Remove unwanted parameters and duplicates, and ensure data consistency.
 2. **Feature Engineering**: Create additional features from the existing data, such as day of the week, month, or any other relevant information that could improve the model's performance.
+3. **Outlier Detection and Handling**: Two methods are employed to identify outliers in the data:
+   - **IQR Method**: Uses the Interquartile Range to identify values falling outside 1.5 × IQR from the first and third quartiles for each pollutant.
+   - **Z-score Method**: Identifies data points with Z-scores greater than 3 or less than -3, indicating values more than 3 standard deviations from the mean.
-3. **Data Splitting**: The dataset was split into training and testing sets to evaluate the model's performance.
+4. **Data Splitting**: The dataset was split into training and testing sets to evaluate the model's performance.

 ## Visualization